Lamb vs. Beef — Health Impact and Nutrition Comparison

 Bans and Religion

-Beef is considered to be a respected creature of God in Hinduism.
+Cows are considered to be respected creatures of God in Hinduism.
 Due to this reason, there are laws in India prohibiting the slaughtering of cows which vary by state.
 Slaughtering a cow in India is punishable by law, with a jail sentence from 6 months up to 10 years, depending on the state.

 Consumption of sheep meat is not prohibited in any major religion of the world.